 “I do like Trump because he’s shaken things up and is not bought and paid for,” he said.
 “He’s sticking to his promises.”

-In Pennsylvania, Democrats still outnumber Republicans by more than 700,000 registered voters and there are another 1.3 million who are not associated with either party.
+But in Pennsylvania, Democrats still outnumber Republicans by more than 700,000 registered voters, and there are an additional 1.3 million who are not associated with either party.
 And an Associated Press analysis of voting in key counties demonstrates the hurdles the GOP faces to overcome Democratic enthusiasm.

 Butler County has 10,600 Republicans who were registered but did not vote in 2016.
 About 11% of them decided to cast a ballot in this year’s Republican primary, in which Trump ran unopposed, according to the analysis using data from L2, a political data firm.
 That’s a strong indicator that those voters are likely to vote again this year.

 A similar pattern played out in 10 major Republican counties in Pennsylvania: Just over 10% of registered Republicans who sat out 2016 voted in the 2020 primary.
 That translates into nearly 14,000 voters.